SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-12-Blue-Green-Deployment-of-Comments-and-Ratings/README.md

     ![Step Image](images/ex-11-2-7-bg-rfe-app.png)

     You will see that the app URL for this application has the keyword 'idle' in it.
-This is an indication that the currently active version, the one being used by Mary, is the `ratings_frontend` app and not `ratings_frontend_green`.
+This is an indication that the currently active version, the one being used by Mary, is `ratings_frontend` app and not `ratings_frontend_green` app.

 1. Now, let's see how the two URLs point to two different applications.